IsaacBreuer/HaYidstream/README.md

 Mini Media Player

-here is the code used to setup the 2 tamplate selects
+here is the code used to setup the 2 tamplate selects, this goes into your configuration file.. you maye want to spit your configuration file to keep.it clean,  see homeassistant docs how to do it

 ```
 template: